jookies/jasmin/misc/doc/sources/installation/index.rst

 You have to install and setup **RabbitMQ** or **Redis** servers on same machine (Default configuration) or on separate ones (Requires Jasmin configuration: /etc/jasmin/jasmin.cfg).

+.. note:: redis and rabbitmq must be installed and already running.

 Once Jasmin installed, you may simply start the **jasmind** service::

     sudo systemctl enable jasmind